ArsenDanylenko/Ewawka-landing/README.md

 ## Ewawka-landing
 - This is a landing page for the Ewawka project of Web Art Work
 - I used Flexbox and Grids for it.
-Classes are written in BEM methodology You can check it out [here](https://arsendanylenko.github.io/Ewawka-landing/).
+Classes are written in BEM methodology <br>
+You can check it out [here](https://arsendanylenko.github.io/Ewawka-landing/).